I've written extensively about pet care and pet health both on the web and in print. I have 6 dogs, 16 cats, and a small flock of birds.

 - Phone number and address for the nearest 24-hour veterinary clinic

-Preparing a Recovery Room
+How to Prepare a Recovery Room

-Find a quiet room that can be closed off to other dogs, cats and kids.
-It should be free of couches, beds and stairs, as the dog may be unsteady and prone to falling.
+Find a quiet room that can be closed off to other dogs, cats, and kids.
+It should be free of couches, beds, and stairs, as the dog may be unsteady and prone to falling.
 A fall can be extremely dangerous for a recently-spayed dog, as she may rip the stitches or trigger internal bleeding.

 Place the following items in the pet's recovery room: